College Planning Calendar

 -

-Talk to your parents, teachers, and counselors about what school is the best fit, and create a spreadsheet looking at the pros and cons of each choice.
+Talk to your parents, teachers, and high school counselor about what school is the best fit, and maybe create a spreadsheet looking at the pros and cons of each choice.
 You have until Decision Day (May 1) to express your intent to attend.
 Don’t forget to notify the remaining schools that you will not attend.

 -